GDPR, Data Privacy, Right to be Forgotten, Consent Management, Compliance

 Data Pseudonymization: Store personal identifiable information (PII) separately from event data, using tokenized references.
 When deletion is requested, remove the PII mapping while preserving anonymized event history for analytics.

-Policy Enforcement Layer: Governance platforms provide capabilities that enable teams to implement deletion policies across Kafka clusters.
-These platforms can intercept, filter, and transform messages based on compliance rules without requiring changes to producer or consumer applications.
+Policy Enforcement Layer: Data governance platforms like Conduktor provide capabilities that enable teams to implement deletion policies, data masking, and field-level encryption across Kafka clusters.
+Conduktor's policy enforcement features can intercept, filter, and transform messages based on compliance rules without requiring changes to producer or consumer applications, making GDPR compliance enforcement more manageable at scale.

 GDPR requires explicit, informed consent before processing personal data for specific purposes.
 Data teams must implement consent as a first-class attribute in their data models.